Jan has struggled since turning 60. She decided to make a tree change and move inland but has since lost contact with many of her friends.

-Ernie said, “Having coffee met this lady and we have become good friends she now lives in u s a but talk on Internet.”
+Ernie said, “Having coffee met this lady, and we have become good friends she now lives in u s a but talk on the Internet.”

-Community clubs are great as they often run on a “anyone can join” basis.
+Community clubs are great as they often run on an “anyone can join” basis.
 So you never know who you will meet.

 Barbara said, “I go out with my friends fortnightly and have new girls join all the time fostering new friendships.
 We call ourselves the Red Hats.”